MicrosoftDocs/windows-dev-docs/hub/powertoys/index.md

 ## Known issues

 Search known issues or file a new issue in the [Issues](https://github.com/microsoft/PowerToys/issues) tab of the PowerToys repository on GitHub.
+View instructions in the [Report a Bug](reportbug.md) section of these docs.

 ## Contribute to PowerToys (Open Source)